IoBT-VISTEC/EEG-Emotion-Recognition-INTERFACES-datasets/README.md

                 · rating.npy: Labeling of rating score (0:low or 1:high).
                 · valence.npy: Labeling of valence score (0:low or 1:high).
         • raw/
-                · Raw.npy: Self emotional score of all participants in shape (43, 15, 1) = ( N.subject, No. of clip, emotional score) in each emotion (happy, fear, excite, arousal, valence, rating).
+                · Raw.npy: Self emotional score of all participants in shape (43, 15, 1) = ( N.subject, No. of a clip, emotional score) in each emotion (happy, fear, excite, arousal, valence, rating).
         • clip/
                 · All video clips which were played to participants.
-        • Clip list.csv : Name of clips which were played for each participant.
+        • Clip list.csv : Name of clips that were played for each participant.
 (15 clips/person)

     [*] The EEG channels include Fp1, Fp2, Fz, Cz, T3, T4, Pz and Oz, respectively.
         The frequency bands include theta (3–7 [Hz]), alpha(8–13 [Hz]), beta(14–29 [Hz]) and gamma(30–47[Hz]).